sdaniels6363/furniture-db/README.md

 - bs4
 - pymongo

-Requests is an http request library similar to that of Axios/AJAX in Javascript.
-BS4 (otherwise known as BeautifulSoup) is an HTML/XML parsing library similar to the cheerio module in JavaScript.
+Requests is an http request library similar to that of Axios/AJAX in JavaScript.
+BS4 (otherwise known as BeautifulSoup) is an HTML/XML parsing library similar to the Cheerio module in JavaScript.
 Finally, pymongo is the mongodb driver for python, allowing us to add records to the database.

 ![alt screenshot](./readme_imgs/vanguard.png)

-Aside from python, we also made use of an additional library we didn't discuss in class - Puppetteer - a JavaScript library that assists with web page scraping by emulating user clicks on pages that reject conventional scrapes.
+Aside from python, we also made use of an additional library we didn't discuss in class - Puppeteer - a JavaScript library that assists with web page scraping by emulating user clicks on pages that reject conventional scrapes.

 For our design scheme, we used Figma.